karpathy/karpathy.github.io/_posts/2014-07-02-visualizing-top-tweeps-with-t-sne-in-Javascript.markdown

 Phew!
 Final result, again: [t-SNE demo](http://cs.stanford.edu/people/karpathy/tsnejs/).

 I hope some of the references were useful.
 If you use tsnejs to embed some of your data, let me know!

+## Bonus: Word Embedding t-SNE Visualization

+I created another demo, this time to visualize word vector embeddings.
+Head [over here](http://cs.stanford.edu/people/karpathy/tsnejs/wordvecs.html) to see it.
+The word embeddings are trained as described in this [ACL 2012 paper](http://www.socher.org/index.php/Main/ImprovingWordRepresentationsViaGlobalContextAndMultipleWordPrototypes).

+The (unsupervised) objective function makes it so that words that are interchangable (i.e. occur in very similar surrounding context) are close in the embedding.
+This comes across in the visualization!